GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Analysis

-To take into account the possible systematics in the errors measured within the pipeline, we re-scaled the nominal flux uncertainties (extracted from the datacube `ERR' extension file) such that the median value of the noise in a given spaxel (across the wavelength slices free of emission lines) matches the standard deviation of the residuals from the spectrum fit in the spectral regions free of emission lines.
-Because the noise re-scaling factor is not known beforehand, we allowed it to be a free parameter of our fitting algorithms.
-A similar noise re-scaling approach was implemented by \citet{gareth_smouldering} in the case of their study of a $z\sim4.26$ rotating disc star forming galaxy.
-For individual spaxels, re-scaling factors vary between 1.9 and 2.5 \citep{ubler+23,uebler+24,venturi+25}.
-Finally, in the case of aperture spectra (obtained by adding the spectra of individual spaxels within them), we obtain the uncertainties by adding in quadrature the re-scaled uncertainties in the spaxels spectra.
+To take into account the possible systematics in the errors measured within the pipeline, we rescaled the nominal flux uncertainties (extracted from the datacube `ERR' extension file) such that the median value of the noise in a given spaxel (measured across wavelength slices free of emission lines) matches the standard deviation of the residuals from the spectral fit in the line-free spectral regions.
+Because the noise rescaling factor is not known beforehand, we allowed it to be a free parameter in our fitting algorithm.
+A similar noise re-scaling approach was implemented by \citet{gareth_smouldering} in their study of a $z\sim4.26$ rotating disc star forming galaxy.
+For individual spaxels, rescaling factors vary between 1.9 and 2.5 \citep{ubler+23,uebler+24,venturi+25}.
+Finally, in the case of aperture spectra (obtained by adding the spectra of individual spaxels within each aperture), we obtain the uncertainties by adding in quadrature the re-scaled uncertainties in the spaxel spectra.

-We first identify a minimum $\chi^{2}$ solution of our emission line fitting algorithm by using a least squares procedure.
-In order to de-convolve the intrinsic line profiles from the observed features, we assume that the wavelength-dependent line spread function (LSF) of NIRSpec is given by the nominal, pre-launch resolution $FWHM_\mathrm{LSF \ pre\text{-}launch}$ \citep{nirspec} -- assumed to be Gaussian -- improved by a factor 0.8, following \citet[][and roughly in agreement with e.g., \citealt{greene+2024}]{shajib+25_u}.
-The pre-launch estimates for the LSF width were too conservative because the {\it JWST} provides a lower than expected wavefront error.
+We first identify the minimum $\chi^{2}$ solution of our emission line fitting algorithm using a least-squares procedure.
+To deconvolve the intrinsic line profiles from the observed features, we assume that the wavelength-dependent line spread function (LSF) of NIRSpec is given by the nominal, pre-launch resolution, $FWHM_\mathrm{LSF \ pre\text{-}launch}$ \citep{nirspec}, assumed to be Gaussian and improved by a factor of 0.8, following \citet[][and roughly in agreement with e.g., \citealt{greene+2024}]{shajib+25_u}.
+The pre-launch estimates for the LSF width were too conservative because {\it JWST} provides a lower than expected wavefront error.
 The intrinsic FWHM$_\mathrm{intr}$ is thus: